Skip to main content

 Result

-The survey identified critical gaps in HIV prevention care for minority youth.
+The survey identified critical gaps in HIV prevention care for youth.

-The survey confirmed that innovative web technologies, such as social media ads, can efficiently recruit the target audience in a scientifically rigorous way.
-In a subsequent project, NORC used this data to help develop prevention tools for gay, bisexual, questioning, and transgender youth.
+The survey also confirmed that innovative web technologies, such as social media ads, can efficiently recruit the target audience in a scientifically rigorous way.
+In a subsequent project, NORC used this data to help develop prevention tools to support the population of youth and providers.

 Project Leads